openstack/ironic/doc/source/deploy/upgrade-guide.rst

   nova-compute if necessary.

-Note that during the period between Nova's upgrade and Ironic's upgrades, instances can still be provisioned to nodes, however, any attempt by users to specify a config drive for an instance will cause error until Ironic's upgrade has completed.
+Note that during the period between Nova's upgrade and Ironic's upgrades, instances can still be provisioned to nodes.
+However, any attempt by users to specify a config drive for an instance will cause an error until Ironic's upgrade has completed.

 Cleaning